 What is FOB?

-Under FOB Incoterms the seller is responsible for all costs and risks until the goods are loaded on board the vessel at the named port of shipment.
+Under the FOB Incoterms, the seller is responsible for all costs and risks, until the goods are loaded aboard the vessel at a given port of shipment.

-The seller’s responsibility does not end at that point unless the goods are "appropriated to the contract" or "clearly set aside or otherwise identified as the contract goods.
+The seller’s responsibility does not end unless the goods are appropriated to the contract, clearly set aside, or otherwise identified as the contract goods.
 In other words, the seller’s responsibility ends when the goods are placed on board of the vessel.

-Because of this FOB contract requires the seller to deliver goods on board a vessel designated by the buyer as customary at the port in question.
+Because of this, FOB contracts require the seller to deliver goods on board a vessel, designated by the buyer as customary at the port in question.
 The seller is responsible for arranging export clearance.

-The buyer is responsible for the cost of ocean freight transportation, bill of lading fees, insurance, unloading and door delivery.
+According to FOB, the buyer is responsible for the cost of ocean freight transportation, bill of lading fees, insurance, unloading, and door delivery.